Oaktree (foundation): International development projects

+In 2022, the foundation launched the Youth Solidarity Fund to support the growth of grassroots youth organisations in the Asia-Pacific region.

 National programs

 Oaktree runs educational programs that aim to transform Australians into dedicated and effective agents of change in acting on extreme poverty.

 Live Below the Line, run in partnership between Oaktree and the Global Poverty Project, is a five-day extreme poverty awareness and fundraising campaign.
 The campaign encourages members of the general public in Australia, New Zealand, the United States, and the United Kingdom to participate in order to develop a better understanding of the daily challenges faced by the 1.4 billion people experiencing extreme poverty.
 For each of the five days of the campaign the participants are encouraged to limit their food expenditure to the equivalent of the extreme poverty line, set at US$1.25.
 The participants use their daily experiences to bring extreme poverty to the awareness of others.
 During 2011, this program generated A$1.4 million from 6,518 participants.

 Other smaller programs include Generate and Schools 4 Schools focused on advocacy and peer-to-peer education respectively.

 In 2009, Oaktree claimed that, together with World Vision and other advocacy groups, their advocacy via the End Child Slavery campaign contributed to an announcement by Cadbury Australia that it will change its milk chocolate range to fair trade sources.

 In 2020, Oaktree joined the 'End COVID For All' campaign, a collective group of organisations who support the assistance of vulnerable nations in the light of COVID-19.